Assistant Professor of Petroleum Engineering

 I am interested in coupled multi-physics processes of flow, transport, and mechanical deformation in porous media.
-Applications are in the areas of enhanced oil recovery, groundwater remediation, induced seismicity, and microfluidics.
 I emphasize a mathematical and computational approach in studying geophysical systems to identify the dominant coupling mechanisms and expressing them in the form of reduced-order models.

 - 2009 Hydrology American Geophysical Union Outstanding Student Paper Award, Fall Meeting